teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ## Flashbacks

 The rules don't distinguish between actions performed in the present moment and those performed in the past.
 When an operation is underway, you can invoke a **flashback** to roll for an action in the past that impacts your current situation.
-Maybe you convinced the district Watch sergeant to cancel the patrol tonight, so you make a **Sway** roll to see how that went.
+Maybe you convinced the district Watch sergeant to cancel the patrol tonight, so you make a **Persuade** roll to see how that went.

 The GM sets a **stress cost** when you activate a flashback action.

-* **0** **Stress**: An ordinary action for which you had easy opportunity. *The Cutter ***Consorted*** with her friend to agree to arrive at the dice game ahead of time, to suddenly spring out as a surprise ally.*
+* **0** **Stress**: An ordinary action for which you had easy opportunity. *The Cutter ***Negotiateed*** with her friend to agree to arrive at the dice game ahead of time, to suddenly spring out as a surprise ally.*
-* **1** **Stress**: A complex action or unlikely opportunity. *The Hound ***Finessed** his pistols into a hiding spot near the card table so he could retrieve them after the pat-down at the front door.*
+* **1** **Stress**: A complex action or unlikely opportunity. *The Hound ***Evaded** his pistols into a hiding spot near the card table so he could retrieve them after the pat-down at the front door.*
 * **2** **(or more) Stress**: An elaborate action that involved special opportunities or contingencies. *The Whisper has already **Studied** the history of the property and learned of a ghost that is known to haunt its ancient canal dock—a ghost that can be compelled to reveal the location of the hidden vault.*

 After the stress cost is paid, a flashback action is handled just like any other action.
 Sometimes it will entail an action roll, because there's some danger or trouble involved.
 Sometimes a flashback will entail a fortune roll, because we just need to find out how well (or how much, or how long, etc.).
 Sometimes a flashback won't call for a roll at all because you can just pay the stress and it's accomplished.